Grades6 to 12

 In the ClassroomConsider placing this site on your class web page for students to use in researching political viewpoints, both in relation to upcoming elections and in ongoing political debate.
 It's a site for true politics junkies, but will be useful for those who are looking for concise information collected in a readable, easy-to-access format.
 Use the site during your study of the legislative branch and have groups follow congressional groups of individuals, creating a timeline of their activities using a tool such as History in Motion,

 Grades9 to 12

 In the ClassroomThese lessons would be useful on an interactive whiteboard or projector along with a unit on the Supreme Court or the US judicial system.
 Students might also use them to to extend or enrich the topic on their own time, or when they have completed other classwork.
 They are well researched and informative, however, most students won't view them as "games" as they are labeled.
 Have cooperative learning groups investigate one specific topic and share their discoveries with the class.
-Challenge students to create a video and share using a site such as SchoolTube (reviewed here).
+Challenge students to create a video using Powtoon, reviewed here, and it share using a site such as SchoolTube, reviewed here.

 Grades9 to 12

 tag(s): elections (78)

 In the ClassroomUse this site as the basis of a homework or group assignment: students can write about the candidate they would support in an upcoming election referencing the information found on the site about each candidate's views on specific issues.
 Take it further and have them create a print ad for their candidate or an online "poster" using Web Poster Maker, reviewed here.
 Alternatively, the site could be used on an interactive whiteboard as a springboard for a class-wide discussion.
 Be aware that the site uses a "grassroots" theme, and has a barely audible--and at times annoying--sound track of chirping birds.
 Turn down the sound if it bothers you.

 GradesK to 12